Mark your calendars:

-Students will multiply and problem solve with decimals.
+Students will continue practicing all operations and problem solving with decimals.

 Vocabulary and Spelling:

 Students will do daily word work to help expand their vocabulary and spelling skills.

 Students will be responsible to complete word studies on these spelling lists on a weekly basis and will be tested at the end of the week.

 Daily Language review: